Fakhr-un-Nisa: Later life and death

 Fakhr-un-Nisa Shuhdha's husband died after forty years of marriage.
 She endured the great shock with courage and patience and occupied herself with learning and educating.
 The caliph Al-Muqtadi Bi-amr-Allah granted her a large estate to enhance the scope of her scholarly activities.
-She, with the help of donations established a grand institution (Darsgah) on the banks of the river Tigris, where hundreds of students pursued their studies and all expenses were taken care of by FakhrShuhdah herself.
+She, with the help of donations, established a grand institution (Darsgah) on the banks of the river Tigris, where hundreds of students pursued their studies and all expenses were taken care of by FakhrShuhdah herself.

 She died in 1112 at the age of more than 90.
 Her funeral prayer was offered at Jama’e Al-Qasr in Baghdad.
-Thousands of people, including the scholars, students, and state dignitaries are said to have participated in her funeral proceedings.
+Thousands of people, including scholars, students, and state dignitaries are said to have participated in her funeral proceedings.

 Legacy

 Abu'l-Faraj ibn al-Jawzi praised her for her piety, works of calligraphy and charity.
 Al-Safadi notes her extensive knowledge of hadith and her piety, taqwa and benevolence.